Whether a monopolist is able to increase his revenue by r...

 If the demand curve is elastic, he will decrease his price and if it is inelastic, he will increase his price in order to earn revenue.

-Which of the following countries is a major trading partner of Nigeria? ...
+Which of the following is an implication of a large population? ...